Solo: A Star Wars Story

 Solo: A Star Wars Story is a fun and entertaining ride

-This is the second film in the Star Wars movies that branches off from the main storyline that George Lucas had made by filmmakers who bring some fresh ideas.
-Lucas has set the table with a wonderful and vast template to branch out from.
+This is the second film in the Star Wars movies, that branches off from the main storyline that George Lucas had envisioned.As fans, our wish, is that they will be made by filmmakers who bring some fresh ideas.
+Lucas has set the table with a wonderful and vast template to grow out from.
 The first entry: (Rogue one: A Star Wars Story) was a great start, as it gave a back story on how the rebels stole the Death Stars plans and found its weakness.
 I really like it.

 Not as good as (Rogue One), Solo still is a fun, well made addition.